Visyond/website-hugo/site/content/services/our-services.md

 coverDescription: >-
   Have professionals do the work and enjoy the benefits of Visyond platform.
   Understand your data and make better decisions, faster.
-whyVisyondTitle: Why Use the Visyond Platform?
+whyVisyondTitle: How Visyond Will Speed Up Your Workflow?
-servicesTitleVisyond: Services Managed by Visyond
+servicesTitleVisyond: Analytics, Dashboarding and Reporting as a Service
 servicesItemsVisyond:
   - faqSection:
       - faqSectionContent: